A Month of Ferocious Battles and Shifting Powers

 Conclusion

-The events of February 1918 had profound global implications, setting the stage for future conflicts and contributing to the eventual outbreak of the Second World War.
+The events of February 1918 had profound global implications, setting the stage for future conflicts and contributing to the defeat of the Central Powers in the First World War and contributing to the eventual outbreak of the Second World War.

 These interconnected events fostered a climate of unresolved disputes and ideological divides, laying a foundation of discord that contributed significantly to the geopolitical landscape leading up to the Second World War .